dev-spectro/ig-video-controls/README.md

-Instagram video controls
+# Instagram video controls

-You need addon in your browser such as Tapermonkey to use it.
+You need addon in your browser such as **Tapermonkey** to use it.

+Você precisa de extenções no seu navegador, como o **Tapermonkey** para usá-lo.